 Simply replacing the trap covers or tightening the existing trap covers will solve the problem.
 In some cases when a house is left unoccupied for awhile the trap may dry out.
 Just opening a faucet and running some water down a drain will fill the trap and solve the problem.

 In other cases a sewer gas smell may be evident outside the house.
-This is typically from roof leader lines or outside area drains that are connected to the house drain outside the house and do not have traps.
-All plumbing drain connections should be trapped to prevent sewer gas from escaping.
+This is typically from roof leader lines or outside area drains.
+These drains are connected to the house drain outside the house and may not have traps.
+However, all plumbing drain connections should be trapped to prevent sewer gas from escaping.
 This also includes connections outside the house.
 In some cases where it has not rained for a while, the traps may have dried out.
 Simply pouring some water into the pipe before the trap will alleviate the sewer smell.
 [Read more about house sewer traps]

 A final word of advice about sewer problems

 Sewer work is a specialty field within the plumbing industry itself.
-It is not legally or best performed by sewer cleaners or handymen.
+It is not legally allowed, or best performed by sewer cleaners or handymen.
 Likewise those with a lack of experience, expertise, licensing, or insurance should not be trusted to perform sewer repair or replacement work.

-Only highly skilled, licensed, and insured sewer contractors should be entrusted to analyze, understand, and undertake corrective work for house sewer problems.
+Only highly skilled, licensed, and insured sewer contractors should be entrusted to analyze, understand, and undertake corrective work for your house sewer problems.
 Being a sewer contractor is a specialty field within the licensed plumbing industry.